npiesco/ollama-ui/README.md

 AI is rapidly evolving with powerful language models like Llama, DeepSeek, Mistral, and Phi now capable of running on consumer-grade GPUs.
 Tools like Ollama make this possible, but there's still a significant barrier to entry - command line interfaces, AI terminology, and complex model parameters can be intimidating for newcomers.

 Ollama UI bridges this gap by providing an intuitive, user-friendly interface that serves as a playground for both beginners and experts.
+What sets it apart is its true offline capabilities - powered by WebAssembly and ONNX Runtime Web, you can run models directly in your browser without an internet connection.
+As a Progressive Web App, it can be installed on any device and functions like a native application while maintaining full offline functionality.

-Whether you're running models locally on your machine or hosting in the cloud to share with others, our goal is to make AI exploration accessible to everyone.
+Whether you're running models locally on your machine or hosting in the cloud to share with others, our goal is to make AI exploration accessible to everyone - online or offline, desktop or mobile.

 ## ✨ Key Features